-18 collective agreements were signed (eight in 2013) within the Group in 2014 (14 in France, two in Brazil, and two in Germany).
-The list of these collective agreements is available in appendix D of SCOR's 2014 reference document (section 3.3.2.
-Social dialogue, p.
-406).
+9 collective agreements were signed (18 in 2014) within the Group in 2015 (6 in France, 2 in Brazil, and 1 in Germany).
+The list of these collective agreements is available in appendix D of SCOR's 2015 reference document (section 1.3.2.
+Social relations, p.
+284).

-Although no collective agreement related to health and safety in the workplace was signed in 2014 - as it was the case in 2013 -, 13 meetings (eight in 2013) were held with the Group's staff representatives to discuss local health and safety conditions in 2014 (seven in France, one in Italy, one in Argentina, two in Chile, one in Mexico, and one in Germany).
+Although no collective agreement related to health and safety in the workplace was signed in 2015 - as it was the case in 2014 -, 15 meetings (13 in 2014) were held with the Group's staff representatives to discuss local health and safety conditions in 2015 (6 in France, 1 in Italy, 5 in Colombia, 1 in Argentina, 2 in Chile, 1 in Mexico, and 1 in Germany).

-Last but not least, aside from its legal obligations and in order to secure adequate employee representation, SCOR's employees are invited, on a worldwide basis, to elect an administrator to represent their views before the Group's board of directors.
-Held in 2014, after the second ballot of this worldwide election, a new employee-elected director working in the United-States has been elected.
+Lastly, aside from its legal obligations and in order to secure adequate employee representation, SCOR's employees are invited, on a worldwide basis, to elect an administrator to represent their views before the Group's board of directors.
+Held in the first half of 2016, after the second ballot of this worldwide election, a new employee-elected director working in France has been elected and will be submitted to the approval of the 2016 Annual General Meeting